-The Illinois Department of Children and Family Services (DCFS) will take custody and guardianship of a child when there is indicated evidence of abuse or neglect that necessitates the removal of the child from their caretaker.
+The Illinois Department of Children and Family Services (DCFS) will take custody and guardianship of a child when there is indicated evidence of abuse or neglect that necessitates the removal of the child from their caregiver.

 What has to be in my home for a foster child to live with me?

-A home must comply with the state licensing standards outlined by DCFS, including having appropriate sleeping arrangements, nutrition and meals as well as physical requirements of the home including smoke and Carbon Monoxide detectors.
+A home must comply with the state licensing standards outlined by DCFS, including having appropriate sleeping arrangements, nutrition and meals as well as physical requirements of the home including smoke and carbon monoxide detectors.
 The complete review of all licensing standards, including background and qualifications of the foster parent(s) is confirmed by the licensing specialist in order for a home to be licensed by the state.